Marry Me (2022 film): Plot

-Superstar Kat Valdez is a long-known star of the Latin community who has had four failed high-profile marriages.
+Superstar Kat Valdez is a well-known figure in the Latin community who has had four failed high-profile marriages.
 After "Marry Me", a song by Kat and her fiancé, Bastian, becomes a chart-topper across the world, they plan to hold their wedding ceremony in front of a streaming audience at one of Kat's concerts.
-Charlie Gilbert, a divorced math teacher, is guilt-tripped into attending the concert with his friend Parker and his daughter Lou, who has lately been less than enthused with him.
+Meanwhile Charlie Gilbert, a divorced math teacher has been having real problems connecting with his 12-year old daughter Lou and his friend Parker who has 3 tickets guilt trips him into attending the concert with her and to take Lou with them.

-Just as Kat prepares to go to the altar, a showbiz gossip website publishes video of Bastian's infidelity with her assistant Tyra.
+Just as Kat prepares to go to the altar, a showbiz gossip website publishes a video of Bastian's infidelity with her assistant Tyra.
 Kat's manager shows her his phone, revealing the fast-spreading news to her.
-In distress, Kat sees Charlie in the crowd holding Parker's sign reading "Marry Me"; to the surprise of the entire venue, she impulsively decides to do so.
+Without any distress, Kat sees Charlie in the crowd holding Parker's sign reading "Marry Me"; to the surprise of the entire venue, she impulsively decides to do so.

 Unsure, Charlie goes onstage and marries Kat in front of the world.
-After the ceremony, she refuses to speak with Bastian or Tyra as she and Charlie leave.
+After the ceremony, she refuses to speak with Tyra and gets into a fight with Bastian as she and Charlie leave.
 The two are awkward and polite to each other before Kat goes home with a broken heart.

 The following day, needing to respond to the frenzied media coverage and speculation about her mental state, Kat decides to stay married to Charlie for a few months to put a positive spin on the situation.
 He reluctantly agrees, not wanting to cause a stir in either of their personal lives.
-Charlie poses for media appearances, though he is uncomfortable with the scrutiny.
+Charlie poses for media appearances, though he is uncomfortable and hesitant with the scrutiny.